JeanBaptisteServais/SYNERGO/README.md

 </center>

 The model by ... detect almost always the thumb so we rely on the thumb.
-Next we search the next point of the thumb given above
+Next we search the next point of the thumb given above.

+We have deduce max and mid finger's localisation as:

+D(t, i) if i < w * 0.574 where p is the thumb, i is index and w is the width of the contour